phoboxhq/phobox/README.md

 The project can build with maven and the goal `clean compile assembly:single` or simply with `mvn`.

 # Contribute
 Please try it out and leave issues if something goes wrong or you have a feature request.
-Pull requests are also welcome  [Look here](https://phoboxhq.github.io/support/) for more support possibilities
+Pull requests are welcome, too 😊 [Look here](https://phoboxhq.github.io/support/) for more support possibilities